-During the six months ended June 30, 2015, the Company spent \$854,904 on the continued exploration of the Chita Valley Project, an increase of \$492,205 from expenditures of \$362,699 during the six months ended June 30 2014.
+During the nine months ended September 30, 2015, the Company spent \$1,862,189 on the continued exploration of the Chita Valley Project, an increase of \$444,873 from expenditures of \$1,417,316 during the nine months ended September 30, 2014.

-Expenditures incurred related to Chita Valley project during the six months ended June 30, 2015 are primarily related to the following:
+Expenditures incurred related to Chita Valley project during the nine months ended September 30, 2015 are primarily related to the following:

-- Geophysics IP/resistivity PDP (Pole Dipole) and DPDP (Dipole Dipole) surveying over 53.3 km, of which 10 km (5 PDP lines) were made at Brechas Vacas property, and 43.3 km (14 DPDP lines and 5 PDP lines) were made at Chita property. - 2) Labour and technical fees: On the Brechas Vacas property, the Company completed 364 metres of sawn channel sample sections for an aggregate of 182 samples of 2 metres each, at the Chinchillones sector.
-On the Chita property, expenditures on technical fees were primarily related to the preparation of a National Instrument 43-101 Mineral Resource Estimate and Technical Report as well as complementary metallurgical tests.
-This report is now available on SEDAR at www.sedar.com. - 3) Project management which basically includes all operative, administrative and logistic labor cost and expenses that give support to the team on the field.
+- 1) An amount \$79,246 was invested in Geophysics IP/resistivity PDP (Pole Dipole) and DPDP (Dipole Dipole) surveying over 53.3 km, of which 10 km (5 PDP lines) were made at Brechas Vacas property, and 43.3 km (14 DPDP lines and 5 PDP lines) were made at Chita property. - 2) The drilling program announced early in September progressed up to 2,639 m DDH as at September 30 and were accrued for \$ 702,237. - 3) Labour and technical fees (\$482,415): On the Brechas Vacas property, the Company completed 364 metres of sawn channel sample sections for an aggregate of 182 samples of 2 metres each, at the Chinchillones sector.
+On the Chita property, expenditures on technical fees were primarily related to: (i) the preparation of a National Instrument 43-101 Mineral Resource Estimate and Technical Report (ii) complementary metallurgical tests; (iii) Planification and coordination of the field work activities for the drilling campaign, including access and road construction. - 4) Project management (\$ 326,189) which basically includes all operative, administrative and logistic labor cost and expenses that give support to the team on the field.

-A more detailed description of the work performed can be found in section "Developments during the six months ended June 30, 2015" in this MD&A.
+A more detailed description of the work performed can be found in section "Developments during the nine months ended September 30, 2015" in this MD&A.